1984

 across in interviews that has changed."[9]

 Didn't help really.
-Instead the "red worker polit image" of
+Instead, the "red worker image" of Construction Time Again

 to see something ... see Martin's got a very weird sense of humour, and that